Senate consumer choice idea could raise premiums for sick

 Cruz says that doesn’t have to happen.
 Both the Senate and House GOP bills would set up a pool of money that states can tap to stabilize insurance markets.
 Those funds could be used to subsidize premiums for people with health problems.
 But critics say that would depend on how much money is provided.

+The insurance industry says the Cruz-Lee approach is bad policy.
+“The ‘Consumer Freedom Option’ is unworkable as it would undermine pre-existing condition protections, increase premiums and destabilize the market,” BlueCross BlueShield President Scott Serota wrote the senators in a letter released Wednesday.

-Senate Republican leaders say they plan to hold a vote next week on legislation that would roll back much of the Obama-era law.
-The House has already passed its version, with a provision that’s broadly similar to Cruz-Lee.
-But in the House bill, states would have to seek waivers for insurers to offer bare bones plans.
+Senate Republican leaders plan to unveil their revised bill on Thursday, with the goal of holding a vote next week on legislation that would roll back much of the Obama-era health law.

 Copyright © 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.